🔼The name Iscah: Summary

 🔼Etymology of the name Iscah

 The meaning of the name Iscah is difficult to establish.
 BDB Theological Dictionary deems the "etymology dubious," so dubious even that they don't even attempt one.
-NOBSE Study Bible Name List and Jones' Dictionary of Old Testament Proper Names go with an unused verb סכה (sakah) or שכה (sakah), meaning to look at:
+NOBSE Study Bible Name List and Jones' Dictionary of Old Testament Proper Names go with an unused verb סכה (sakah) or שכה (sakah), meaning to look at, which obviously ties into the following word cluster: